-The Tate Modern is set to hold a Roy Lichtenstein retrospective from February 21st to May 27th and is a must for modern art fans staying in central London hotels over the coming months.
+The Tate Modern is set to hold a Roy Lichtenstein retrospective from February 21st to May 27th and is a must for modern art fans staying in Mayfair hotels London over the coming months.

 Many of the 125 pieces of art on display in the show have been loaned from collections around the world and will showcase the US artist’s distinctive comic book style.

 Admission to the show costs £14 and provides the chance to see key works such as Look Mickey 1961 on loan from the National Gallery of Art, Washington and the Artist’s Studio series of 1973-4 close-up.